littlebaydigital/little-builder/README.md

 Helper scripts for continuously delivering Quay.io and Rancher artefacts.

-Currently working on converting these into Ruby Gems.
+Currently working on converting these into GoLang binaries for better portablity and unit testing.